Regional theater in the United States: Overview

-The types of plays which are staged at regional theaters vary dramatically.
-While some are devoted to the classics, others only produce new work, or American work, or something else entirely.

-Many regional theaters operate at least two stages: a main stage for shows requiring larger sets or cast, and one or more other stages (often studio theaters or black box theaters) for smaller, more experimental or avant-garde productions.
+Many regional theaters operate at least two stages: a main stage for shows requiring larger sets or cast, and one or more other stages (often studio theaters or black box theaters) for smaller, more experimental productions.
 In addition to box-office revenue, regional theaters rely on donations from patrons and businesses, season ticket subscriptions, and grants from foundations and government.
 Some have criticized regional theaters for being conservative in their selection of shows to accommodate the demographics of their subscribers and donors.
-However, regional theaters are often much more experimental than commercial theaters are.

-Theaters that develop new work, like the Alley Theatre, Long Wharf Theatre, La Jolla Playhouse, McCarter Theatre and Berkeley Repertory Theatre, often work to move their productions to Broadway venues in New York.
+Theaters that develop new work, like the Alley Theatre, Long Wharf Theatre, La Jolla Playhouse, McCarter Theatre, and Berkeley Repertory Theatre, often work to move their productions to Broadway venues in New York.
 They may also educate young audiences through educational outreach programs.
 Cooperative programs with nearby university theater programs are also common at regional theaters.
 For example, the Asolo Repertory Theatre is a member of LORT and partners with Florida State University in operating the Florida State University/Asolo Conservatory for Actor Training.

 The two major organizations that help to maintain the general welfare of resident theater in the United States are the League of Resident Theatres (LORT) and the Theatre Communications Group (TCG).
 These organizations encourage communication and good relations between their members and in the community, as well as promoting a larger public interest and support of regional theater.

 There are currently 74 LORT theaters located in 29 states and the District of Columbia.
 LORT acts on behalf of its members in matters pertaining, but not limited to; collective bargaining with unions such as Actors’ Equity Association, United Scenic Artists, and the Stage Directors and Choreographers Society, representation before government agencies on problems of labor relations, and the handling of disputes between members and their employees or union representatives.

-Similar in purpose is the Theatre Communications Group.
-TCG’s mission is to “increase the organizational efficiency of our member theatres, cultivate and celebrate the artistic talent and achievements of the field, and promote a larger public understanding of and appreciation for the theatre.”
+The TCG’s mission is similar.
 TCG’s constituency has grown to encompass more than 700 members throughout the United States.
-TCG also publishes the American Theatre Magazine, the ARTSEARCH online employment bulletin, and dramatic literature.
+They publish the American Theatre Magazine, the ARTSEARCH online employment bulletin, and dramatic literature.

 In recognition of the importance of regional theaters in America, the American Theatre Wing gives a Regional Theatre Tony Award to one regional theater each year during the Tony Awards.
 This recipient is selected based on a recommendation by the American Theatre Critics Association and receives an award grant of $25,000.